Quick summary

 On the advice of a nurse, they applied for a care allowance.
 This is generally intended for people over one year of age whose long-term adverse health condition requires the care of another person to manage the basic needs of life.

 The allowance is provided on the basis of the Social Services Act and the implementing decree.
-Its amount is graded according to whether the dependency is mild, moderate, severe or total dependency on another person, and an adult may be granted an allowance of between CZK 880 and CZK 27 000 per month according to the dependency, with CZK 27 000 for Grade IV+ (total dependency with care outside residential services, i.e. typically in the home environment); in Grade IV it is CZK 23 000.
-These amounts apply from 1 July 2024 and remain unchanged in 2025.
+Its amount is graded according to whether the dependency is mild, moderate, severe or total dependency on another person, and an adult may be granted an allowance of between CZK 1 300 and CZK 27 000 per month according to the dependency, with CZK 27 000 for Grade IV+ (total dependency with care outside residential services, i.e. typically in the home environment); in Grade IV it is CZK 23 000.

 Tip for article

-Tip: We have also written a separate article on How to get a care allowance with all the details on the amount and the criteria for assessing it.
+We have also written a separate article on How to get a care allowance, with all the details of the amount and the criteria for assessing it.

-With her help, Klára’s father, Mr Antonín, wrote an application for a care allowance, which he submitted to the relevant office of the Czech Social Security Administration (ČSSZ) according to his place of residence, or he could also submit it electronically via the JENDA application.
+With her help, Klára’s father, Mr Antonín, wrote an application for a care allowance, which he submitted to the relevant office of the Labour Office of the Czech Republic according to his place of residence.
 The process was a little more complicated than he had anticipated.
 First, he was contacted by a social worker, with whom he arranged a visit for the following week.
 The social worker spent a total of about 40 minutes in the home.
-She inspected the flat, the bedroom and the sanitary facilities, and with her questions she checked whether Mr Antonín was able to prepare his own food, what his options were in terms of hygiene, dressing, whether he was able to transport himself to the door, call for help, etc. Mr Antonín answered that he was unable to do most of the things himself, as he was practically bedridden.
-All the time the social worker took notes and at the end of the visit she said that she was forwarding the findings of the investigation to the district social security administration for a medical assessment.
+She looked around the flat, the bedroom and the bathroom and checked with questions whether Mr Antonín was able to prepare his own food, what his options were in terms of hygiene, dressing, whether he was able to get himself to the door, call for help, etc. Mr Antonín replied that he was unable to do most of the things himself, as he was practically bedridden.
+All the time the social worker took notes and at the end of the visit she said that she was passing on the findings of the investigation to the doctor for assessment.

-Approximately three weeks later, Mr Antonín received a decision from the Czech Social Security Administration granting him the lowest level of care allowance, i.e. light dependency.
-The decision described the general condition of a lower limb amputation, where rehabilitation, the use of a prosthesis and, subsequently, the patient’s almost complete self-sufficiency were expected.
+Approximately three weeks later, a decision arrived for Mr Antonín, awarding him the lowest level of care allowance – i.e. light dependency.
+The decision described the general condition of a lower limb amputation, where rehabilitation, the use of a prosthesis and then the patient’s almost complete self-sufficiency were expected.
 However, the applicant’s advanced age was allegedly taken into account, among other things, and for that reason the allowance was granted at all.

 Are you solving a similar problem?